mfarache/jekyll-now/_posts/2017-4-23-Monitoring-docker-containers-grafana.md

 So I could imagine that if we are not happy with the Kibana (see my post on ELK stack with docker) we could even create dashboards in Grafana using ElasticSearch as a datasource!

-One of the main reasons to try this approach was to get notifications when values are over a specific threshold I will let that as an exercise to the reader ;)
+I will let that as an exercise to the reader ;)

 # Useful links